alpacaxander/dockercylc/README.md

 # dockercylc

-This image is a fast and easy way to run cylc suites on windows.
+The alpine version is just an alpine container with cylc installed.
-https://cloud.docker.com/swarm/alexanderpaulsell/repository/docker/alexanderpaulsell/cylc
+The gui version provides an easy and fast way to get your cylc app up and running with a gui. https://cloud.docker.com/swarm/alexanderpaulsell/repository/docker/alexanderpaulsell/cylc

 ## Environment Variables